 - Only the minimum required down payment and/or closing costs can be used for assistance

 - If you’re a borrower(s) your liquid assets cannot be more than $50,000 after deducting the funds needed to close on the loan

-- Aside from the Access Modification Loa Program, the Keystone Advantage Loan Program may not be combined with other PHFA assistance programs.
+- Aside from the Access Modification Loan Program, the Keystone Advantage Assistance Loan Program may not be combined with other PHFA assistance programs

-In addition, the Keystone Advantage Assistance program can be used in conjunction with the HFA Preferred™(Lo MI), Keystone Government Loan, and Keystone Home loan programs.
+In addition, the Keystone Advantage Assistance Loan Program can be used in conjunction with the HFA Preferred™(Lo MI), Keystone Government Loan, and Keystone Home loan programs.